 In accordance with the provisions of the Articles of Association of the Company, the aggregate emoluments of all Directors and any increases thereto were determined by the shareholders in a general meeting.
-Save for the previous Chairman of the Company, all other Directors had service contracts with the Company in the period under review.
+All Directors had service contracts with a subsidiary of the ultimate parent company in the period under review.
 No Director is entitled to any share option, profit sharing, pension benefit or any other remuneration and no other fees were payable to any of the Directors during the period under review.